Nonadiabatic Holonomic Quantum Computation via Path Optimization: INTRODUCTION

-In geometric and holonomic quantum computation, evolution path holding the same geometric phase is not sole.
-For instance, the single-loop NHQC scheme \cite{SL, SL0, SL1, SL2} where the evolution path is enclosed by two longitude geodesics can realize arbitrary single-qubit holonomic quantum gates, and it was achieved experimentally \cite{super2, ZhuZN, NV3, SLexper1, SLexper2, SLexper3}.
-The shortest-path NHQC scheme \cite{LY} based on a round evolution path also can accomplish the same gates with the single-loop NHQC scheme.
-Yet, the noise resistance varies greatly with different evolution paths \cite{ABpath1, ABpath2, DingCY}, and thus, for a same gate, different evolution paths have different advantages in terms of gate fidelity and robustness.
-Accordingly, it is important to analyse the different paths that can obtain a same desired gate, focusing on enhancing the overall gate performance.
+In geometric and holonomic quantum computation, different evolution paths may lead to the same geometric phase.
+In the traditional single-loop NHQC scheme \cite{SL, SL0, SL1, SL2}, the evolution path is enclosed by two longitude geodesics, and it can realize arbitrary single-qubit holonomic quantum gates.
+Meanwhile, the shortest-path NHQC scheme \cite{LY} based on a round evolution path also can accomplish the same gates as that of the single-loop NHQC scheme.
+However, the noise resistance varies greatly with different evolution paths \cite{ABpath1, ABpath2, DingCY}, and thus, for the same gate, different evolution paths have different performance in terms of gate fidelity and robustness.
+Accordingly, it is worthwhile to analyze the different paths that can obtain the same desired gate, focusing on enhancing the overall gate performance.
 However, when implementing a geometric quantum gate, previous works set a fixed path in the first place, and thus have no such degree of freedom to balance gate fidelity and robustness.